imperialCHEPI/healthgps/index.md

 The overall approach adopted to evaluate the impacts and cost-effectiveness of intervention policies to reduce childhood obesity using the policy simulation tool is based upon *“what-if”* analyses to quantify the causal relations between variables, in simple terms, scenarios can be classified as:
 * *Baseline scenarios*: elaborated to define the trends in observed childhood obesity we measure outcomes against (e.g., population, calories intake, diseases prevalence trends).

-* *Intervention scenarios*: policies designed to change the observed trends in childhood obesity during a specific timeframe (e.g., food labelling, healthy eating promotion, BMI reduction).
+* *Intervention scenarios*: policies designed to change the observed trends in childhood obesity during a specific time frame (e.g., food labelling, healthy eating promotion, BMI reduction).

 The choice of baseline scenario is critical for analyses as it serves as a reference for comparison and can influence outcomes.
 Having defined the baseline scenario, the simulation assesses the impacts of different intervention policies by projecting populations, risk factors, diseases, and life trajectories into the future comparing pairs of no-intervention and intervention scenarios.